luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 During March there was toing and froing between London-Paris-Vienna about ideas for joint notes.
 Austria was not opposed but finding languages that all could agree and which actually pressured Russia was impossible.
 Cf. Palmerston 7/4.

-## Spring According to Bismarck, in 1881 after Wilhelm recounted to him a dream he'd had, Bismarck told him: 'Your Majesty's story encourages me to describe a dream which I had in the spring of 1863 when there seemed no way out of our difficulties.
+**Spring** According to Bismarck, in 1881 after Wilhelm recounted to him a dream he'd had, Bismarck told him: 'Your Majesty's story encourages me to describe a dream which I had in the spring of 1863 when there seemed no way out of our difficulties.
 I dreamt I was riding along a narrow mountain path with a precipice on my right and on the left sheer rock.
 Gradually the path narrowed until my horse refused to go on and there was no room to turn round or dismount.
 Then I struck the rocks with my whip and called on God.
-The rock-face fell like a piece of stage- 192 of393

-Property and revealed a broad road leading down to the Bohemian plain, and everywhere there were Prussian troops and colours.
+The rock-face fell like a piece of stage property and revealed a broad road leading down to the Bohemian plain, and everywhere there were Prussian troops and colours.
 I awoke strengthened and joyful.' (!)

-**1 March** (Pflanze) Lassalle issued the manifesto that led to the German Workers Association (founded 23 May).
+**1 March** (Pflanze) Lassalle issued the manifesto that led to the **German Workers Association** (founded 23 May).
 Demanded universal, direct and equal suffrage.

 **2 March** A despatch from Russell to Napier called on Russia to have 'an immediate and unconditional amnesty to his revolted Polish subjects'.

 **3 March** Gorchakov told Napier, British Ambassador at St Petersburg, that the Convention had never been ratified and could be considered 'a dead letter'.
 4/3 Bismarck told Buchanan that no practical effect had been given to it.

-**4 March** (Lerman) To Gerlach: Officials are resisting his opposition to promotion by seniority, desire to open up civil service to talent etc, and Eulenburg, though better than Lippe (minister of justice), is not much use.
+**4 March** (Lerman) To Gerlach: **Officials are resisting his opposition to promotion by seniority, desire to open up civil service to talent** etc, and Eulenburg, though better than Lippe (minister of justice), is not much use.
 (In 1865 Lippe threatened resignation, other ministers complained to the King over civil service reform to Bismarck's disgust.)
 To Gerlach (19/3): he wanted to go on a hunt where all the game were Oberpräsidenten (over-presidents) and Geheimräte (privy counsellors).
 Cf. Pflanze 207-8.

 **10 March** At Windsor Castle the Prince of Wales married Princess Alexandra of Denmark.